Office of Student Conduct-Complaints

 The Student Code of Conduct outlines the range of sanctions available to hearing officers.
 The specifics of some sanctions - such as restitution service or conditions of probation - may be determined by the hearing officer or board depending on the circumstances of the violation.
 Hearing officers may impose sanctions not included in the code if they feel it is something that will support a student learning from the situation.

 Written notification will be sent to parents or guardians of students under the age of 21 who have been found responsible for violating University rules in regard to drugs or alcohol that are in the code of conduct.
+Other conduct-related information is considered confidential and can only be released with the student's consent.

 Notification will be sent after the conduct process has been completed and a final decision has been reached on an alleged violation.
 This process is in place so families will be able to support students in making appropriate choices in regards to substance use.